JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. $650 Headrush Gigboard (Custom IRs, )
 1. $1200 AxeFX FM3 (Fat power cable (I like that), only one amp model at a time, but maybe several channels of simultaneous effects, USB, )
 1. $170 Mooer g150 (load 26 custom IRs, 80s looper, 9FX Blocks, TINY power draw (300mA) (ZoomG1Four is 500mA),
-1. $300 Nux mg30 is nice with a great computer interface comes with a 2 button footswitch tons of configurable blocks, parallel fx, 128 custom IRs, no xlr, no stereo loop, tube bias simulation that actually works
 1. $500 Mooer GE250 (3rd smallest latency next only to the GT1000 and ge300) (And the g250 and ge300lite and ge300 does amp profiles!)
 1. $749 Mooer GE300 (2nd smallest latency next to gt1000, amp profiles, 30min looper!)